charlieegan3/opa/docs/content/v0-upgrade.md

 OPA v1.0.
 These steps are largely based on the process outlined in this [detailed blog post](https://www.styra.com/blog/renovating-rego/).

+Before starting the upgrade, users are recommended to ensure they have a local OPA binary of version 1.0 or later.

-1. `opa check`, this will catch any parse or compilation errors.
+1. `opa check --v0-v1`, this will catch any parse or compilation errors.
-2. `opa check --strict`, this will raise a number of other issues found in code that might make it incompatible with OPA v1.0 such as the use of deprecated built-ins or duplicate imports.
+2. `opa check --v0-v1 --strict`, this will raise a number of other issues found in code that might make it incompatible with OPA v1.0 such as the use of deprecated built-ins or duplicate imports.
-3. Automatically reformat your code for OPA v1.0 with `opa fmt --write --rego-v1`.
+3. Automatically reformat your code for OPA v1.0 with `opa fmt --write --v0-v1`.
 4. `regal lint`, the [Regal linter](/integrations/regal/) has many more rules to test for issues in Rego code that can lead to errors, poor performance or unexpected behaviour.